International Campaign to Ban Landmines (ICBL) formed in New York.

 ICRC holds expert meeting on explosive weapons in populated areas.

-AI researchers and roboticists issue open letter calling for ban on autonomous weapons.
+Artificial Intelligence (AI) researchers and roboticists issue open letter calling for ban on autonomous weapons.

 First Review Conference of Convention on Cluster Munitions adopts declaration “condemn[ing] any use of cluster munitions by any actor.”